ordinateio/TVCollector/README.md

 ---

-If you installed this extension on an old site or programmatically changed additional fields, just click on this menu item and wait until the data is updated.
+If you installed this extension on an old site or programmatically changed additional fields, just click this menu item and wait for the data to be updated.

 ![screenshot](screenshots/img-1.png)